-Dr. Emmanuel Quansah is an expert in cell and molecular neurobiology, genetics and neuropharmacology with an interest in neurodegenerative disorders.
+Dr. Emmanuel Quansah is an expert in molecular biology.
 He earned his B.Sc. in molecular biology and biotechnology from University of Cape Coast in Ghana followed by an M.Sc. in pharmaceutical biotechnology and a Ph.D. in molecular neurobiology from De Montfort University in the United Kingdom.
 His graduate work focused on the effects of the medication Ritalin (methylphenidate) on the developing brain.
-More recently, his work has centered on mitochondrial dysfunction and misfolded protein propagation in Parkinson’s disease, first as a research assistant under the mentorship of Dr. Nicoleta Moisoi at De Montfort University and now as a postdoctoral fellow in the laboratory of Dr. Patrik Brundin at Van Andel Research Institute.
-Over his academic career, Dr. Quansah has received several awards for his work, including the High-Flyers Scholarship from De Montfort and the Ghana Educational Trust Fund Scholarship from the government of Ghana.
+As a postdoctoral fellow in the laboratory of Dr. Patrik Brundin at Van Andel Institute, his work has centered on misfolded protein propagation in Parkinson’s disease.
+Over his academic career, Dr. Quansah has received several awards for his work, including the High-Flyers Scholarship from De Montfort University.

 I am currently working on novel immunotherapeutic agents directed against alpha-synuclein aggregates.
 This work involves validating the efficacy and safety profiles of some identified immunotherapeutic agents geared at minimizing the “prion-like” spread of pathogenic alpha-synuclein strains in models of Parkinson’s disease.

 Ph.D. in molecular biology, De Montfort University (Advisor: Dr. Tyra S. C. Zetterström)

 Thesis: Molecular and neurochemical effects of methylphenidate (Ritalin) on the developing brain